-Tim Visser marked his first Scotland appearance at BT Murrayfield with a brace of tries as Scotland crossed the whitewash against New Zealand for the first time in seven years in the 2012 EMC Test.
+Prolific winger Tim Visser marked his first Scotland appearance at BT Murrayfield with a brace of tries against Fiji, repeating the feat in his third cap against New Zealand, as Scotland crossed the whitewash against the All Blacks for the first time in seven years, in the 2012 Autumn Tests.

 Born in Zeewolde, Netherlands, Tim's talent was spotted while he was playing in the Amsterdam Sevens, still a pupil at Christelijk College in Nassau-Veluwe and a member of the Hilversum rugby club.

-Visser's try-scoring efforts have seen him named in the league's Dream Team every season so far (no other player has done so for three consecutive seasons), scooping the tournament's Young Player of the Season award in his first season and picking up the Player of the Season award in his third.
+Visser's try-scoring efforts saw him named in the PRO12 Dream Team every season (no other player has done so for three consecutive seasons), he scooped the tournament's Young Player of the Season award in his first season and picked up the Player of the Season award in his third.

-Rugby runs in the family; his father, Marc, had been the Netherlands’ most-capped rugby player with more than 80 international appearances in the back row, and Tim’s younger brother, Sep, has played for the Dutch national under-18 team.
+Rugby runs in the Visser family; his father, Marc, had been the Netherlands’ most-capped rugby player with more than 80 international appearances in the back row.

 Tim’s younger brother, Sep, has also played for the Dutch national team and joined his brother for a two-season spell at Edinburgh Rugby.